AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

  <li><span class="bold">Analysis</span>: As a resource manager, Project Owner, or people manager, review the Utilization&nbsp;Report to understand how the budgeted and planned allocations of your resources compare to the actual ones.
 Review information by hours, cost, or revenue.
 For information about the Utilization report, see <a href="../../resource-mgmt/resource-utilization/view-utilization-information.md" class="MCXref xref" xrefformat="{para}">View resource utilization information </a>. </li>
 </ul>

-## Access needed to view and manage resources using the Resource Management tools in `Workfront`
+## Access needed to view and manage resources using the Resource Management tools in Workfront

-The following users have access to the Resource Management tools in `Workfront`:
+The following users have access to the Resource Management tools in Workfront:

 You must be one of the following users and have the following access and permissions to access Resource Planning and Scheduling tools:

 <ul>
  <li> <p>The system administrator.</p> </li>
- <li> <p>A user with a Plan license </p> <p>In&nbsp;addition to having a <span>Plan</span> license, you must have the following to use specific resource management tools:</p>
+ <li> <p>A user with a Plan license </p> <p>In&nbsp;addition to having a Plan license, you must have the following to use specific resource management tools:</p>
   <ul>
    <li> <p>Edit access to Resource Management to use the Scheduling tool</p> </li>
    <li>Edit access to Financial Data to display Cost information in the Planner</li>